elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

         libwrap.so.0 => /lib/libwrap.so.0 (0x00e62000)

 That looks good.
-Now let&#8217;s add two rules into the **/etc/hosts.allow** file with the following content:
+Now let's add two rules into the **/etc/hosts.allow** file with the following content:

     sshd : 192.168.2.3 : severity alert : deny
     vsftpd : 192.168.2.3 \